Tipping a back to lay is becoming extremely popular. But why?

-By the end of this post, you’ll understand the five-step framework I consider when picking a back to lay trade.
-And seen a live back to lay recording that was taken after this post was originally published.
-It’s rammed with info, enjoy…
+By the end of this post, you’ll understand the five-step framework I consider when picking a back to lay trade and watched a live back to lay recording.
+It was recorded live for the pro traders campaign mentioned above.
+This blog is crammed with info, enjoy…

 - Analysing the race